-The player on the blue and black team represents a moving electron in an electric current.
+A: The player on the orange and black team represents a moving electron in an electric current.
 The players on the red and blue team represent particles of matter through which the current is flowing.

 How much resistance a material has depends on several factors: the type of material, its width, its length, and its temperature.